 What To Serve With Chimichangas

-If you are wondering what to serve with this crispy Pulled Pork Chimichanga recipe, we think a classic Mexican side dish would go really well and make it a meal:
+If you are wondering what to serve with this crispy Pulled Pork Chimichanga recipe, we think a classic Mexican side dish would go really well and make it a meal.
+Try one of these:

 Similar Recipes You Might Like to Try

 What's the difference between a chimichanga and a burrito?